European green toad: Description

 It can reach a maximum size (head and body length) of 10 cm, but growth to this size is rare.

 Behavior

 This species of toad is mainly nocturnal, although diurnal behaviors are sometimes recorded during parts of the year, especially in spring.
 It loves warm summers with high water temperatures and in order to avoid the cold weather it hibernates during the winter.
 Its lifespan is 8-9 years in captivity and up to 7 years in the wild.

 Diet

 Bufotes viridis eats a variety of insects and invertebrates, mainly crickets, meal worms, small butterflies, earthworms, moths, beetles, ants, spiders and caterpillars.
-There has also been a reported attack on a bat.
+There has also been a reported attack on a common pipistrelle in Russia.

 Defense mechanism

-The European green toad has the ability to secrete defensive toxins from its parotid glands and these toxins are effective enough to kill most of the toad's predators.
+The European green toad has the ability to secrete defensive toxins from its parotoid glands and these toxins are effective enough to kill most of the toad's predators.
 They are harmless to humans when contact is made with the skin.